 Mary Paul Barnaby is a photographer and a painter.
 Retiring from the Air Force, she finally settled down in Frederick, Maryland after a lifetime of travel and adventure.
 She has been taking pictures most of her adult life and feels complete with a camera in her hand.
 Photography has been her creative outlet for many years.
 In the past few years, she has used some of her photographs as the inspiration for her acrylic paintings and it has been interesting for her to discover that not everything in a photograph needs to be in a painting.
 Painting her photographs gives her a chance to edit her photos in a way she can’t do in Lightroom.
 She feels that painting has made her a better photographer.

 Vicki is a watercolor artist from Maryland that tells contemplative visual stories through intuitive washes of pigment and promise.
-More Information coming soon
+Her experience as a watercolor/mixed media artist started at the very early childhood stage.
+Her desire to create and paint was fostered with limited resources.

 Steven is originally from Wisconsin and has been working in the DC area with fused glass for over 15 years.
 He was hooked on glass as a medium from the moment he opened the kiln to see his very first creation.
 He was convinced that a bit of magic had taken place in the kiln.
 That same excitement about his craft still drives him all these years later.
 Steven draws inspiration for his form, color, and texture from his years of travel while working for the Peace Corps and Department of State, and even now in retirement.